Attitude (psychology): Definitions

 Past research reflected the traditional notion that attitudes are simple tendencies to like or dislike attitude objects, while contemporary research has begun to adopt more complex perspectives.
 Recent advances on the mental structure of attitudes have suggested that attitudes (and their components) might not always be simply positive or negative, but may include both positivity and negativity.
 In addition, strong and weak attitudes are associated with many different outcomes.
 Methodological advances have allowed researchers to consider with greater precision the existence and implications of possessing implicit (unconscious) and explicit (conscious) attitudes.

 A sociological approach relates attitudes to concepts of values and ideologies that conceptualize the relationship of thought to action at higher levels of analysis.
 Values represent the social goals which are used by individuals to orient their behaviors.
 Cross-cultural studies seek to understand cultural differences in terms of differences in values.
 For example, the individualism-collectivism dimension suggests that Western and Eastern societies differ fundamentally in the priority given to individual vs. group goals.
 Ideologies represent more generalized orientations that seek to make sense of related attitudes and values, and are the basis for moral judgements.

 Most contemporary perspectives on attitudes permit that people can also be conflicted or ambivalent toward an object by holding both positive and negative beliefs or feelings toward the same object.
-Additionally, measures of attitude may include intentions, but are not always predictive of behaviors.
+Attitude is often interpreted as to more directly influence the intention to act, not behavior itself.
+Several additional factors weaken the correlation between attitude and behaviour.

 Explicit measures are of attitudes at the conscious level that are deliberately formed and easy to self-report.
 Implicit measures are of attitudes at an unconscious level, that function out of awareness.
 Both explicit and implicit attitudes can shape an individual's behavior.
 Implicit attitudes, however, are most likely to affect behavior when the demands are steep and an individual feels stressed or distracted.